 Young spruce tips are packed with vitamin C, which helps remove toxins from the body by strengthening the immune system.
 In addition, they contain terpenes called limonene that is not only responsible for their citrusy flavor but also their ability to ease a cough.
 It helps to dissolve mucus and ease expectoration, chest congestion, and respiratory ailments.

 Spruce tips are filled with minerals such as potassium and magnesium and possess antibacterial properties.
 They help you feel calm, comforted, and energized.

 In addition, they are packed with chlorophyll that helps transport oxygen and thus make a good remedy for respiratory issues.
 Chlorophyll also neutralizes free radicals, maintains a balanced blood sugar level, and speeds up healing.

 In Europe, spruce and pine tea have been used for centuries to relieve sore throat and cough.
 Spruce tips have also found their place among indigenous populations in Alaska, incorporating the green tops in balms, tinctures, and teas for medicinal purposes.
-Similarly to rosehips, spruce prevent scurvy in survival situations.
+Similarly to rosehips or kiwi, spruce prevent scurvy in survival situations.

 How to identify and forage spruce trees?

 Spruce botanically belong to the Picea genus from Pinaceae family and is easy to identify.

 If it stands alone, you can see its perfect shape, a typical Christmas tree shape.
 It is the most decorated conifer tree during Christmas time.